A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: A stable version of Harbourne's Conjecture

 Over a regular ring, if $I$ has big height $h$ then $1 \leqslant \rho(I) \leqslant h$, where the last inequality is a consequence of Theorem \ref{ELSHHMS}.
 But as long as $\rho(I)< h$, then in fact $I^{(hn-C)} \subseteq I^n$ holds for

 Indeed, for such $n$ we have

 and by definition of resurgence, this implies that $I^{(hn-C)} \subseteq I^n$.
-This observation is useful since the resurgence of an ideal can sometimes be computed or bounded without explicitly solving the containment problem; proving that $\rho(I)<h$ is then enough to answer Question \ref{question any C} affirmatively.
+Therefore, proving $\rho(I)<h$ is enough to answer Question \ref{question any C} affirmatively, which is useful since $\rho(I)$ can sometimes be computed or bounded without explicitly solving the containment problem.